Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bears stats and trends

+- Chicago has three wins against the spread in six games this year.

-- Chicago's games this year have gone over the total in one out of six opportunities (16.7%).
+- Chicago's games this season have eclipsed the over/under one time in six opportunities (16.7%).

-- The Bears have turned the ball over five times, four fewer times than the Buccaneers have forced turnovers (9).
+- This season the Bears have five turnovers, four fewer than the Buccaneers have takeaways (9).

 Home and road insights

-- Tampa Bay has covered the spread twice at home, and is 3-0 overall there, this year.
+- Tampa Bay has two wins against the spread, and is 3-0 overall, at home this year.

-- Chicago has one win against the spread, and is 1-2 overall, in away games.
+- Chicago is 1-2 overall, with only one win against the spread, away from home.

-- Chicago has gone over the total once in three away games this season.

 Powered by Data Skrive.